 Botanical Interests (my favorite seed company) has a bunch of annual and perennial flower seeds that have a high probability of germinating over winter.

 Learn more about gathering flower seeds in the fall and ways to store your seeds so that they last.

 Not only is fall a good time to transplant and divide perennials from your gardens, but it’s also a great time to add new perennials to your gardens.
 Many garden centers have perennials available at clearance prices.

-Vegetable Gardening in the Fall
+Vegetable Gardening during the Fall Season

 - Swiss chard